United Arab Emirates · Close Protection & Executive Security

 Security Drivers

-Professional chauffeurs with security training and knowledge of Dubai's road network.
+Professional chauffeurs with security training and detailed knowledge of Dubai's road network and venue access.

 Event Security

-Security planning for corporate events, exhibitions, and private functions across Dubai.
+Security planning and staffing for corporate events, exhibitions, and private functions across Dubai.

 Residential Security